 Commentaries are in both the reference section and in the tall shelves downstairs (call numbers 220-228).
 The majority of the commentaries are available in print.
-One notable exception is the Oxford Bible Commentary.
+One notable exception is the Oxford Biblical Studies Online which is an electronic platform that includes six Bible verisons, concordances, a one-volume commentary, 5,000 entry encyclopedia, and an atlas.

 Often you need a Bible Dictionary or Encyclopedia not a commentary.
 For example...